DASSL/ClassDB/docs/Listing-and-Describing-Tables.md

 The psql `\d` command describes one table.
 This command provides much more information than the previous two queries, although it is limited to use in the psql client.

 ---
-Steven Rollo
-Data Science & Systems Lab (DASSL), Western Connecticut State University (WCSU)

-(C) 2017- DASSL.
-ALL RIGHTS RESERVED.
-Licensed to others under CC 4.0 BY-SA-NC: https://creativecommons.org/licenses/by-nc-sa/4.0/

-PROVIDED AS IS.
-NO WARRANTIES EXPRESSED OR IMPLIED.
-USE AT YOUR OWN RISK.